 The project proposal should address (1) in what ways the project is relevant for the university-museum collaboration; (2) how the project is/could be related to other ongoing research or initiatives (at the university and/or the museum); (3) whether any external partners or institutions are involved, and if so, whether agreements with those are already in place.
 The budget must specify (1) what exact amount of funding is applied for through the ESC; (2) what support has been achieved from other sources, if any; and (3) whether the realization of the project depends upon further funding from other sources.

 Note that the ESC cannot cover expenses for

 - the purchase and transport of museum objects.
 Any such issues should be settled with Moesgaard Museum in advance.

 - electronic equipment (e.g. cameras or computers) for use in the field.
 In rare cases, the museum may be able to loan out equipment for specific tasks.

 The types of expenses most commonly covered by ESC grants are direct travel costs (excluding insurances) and accommodation “in the field”, as well as costs related to the mounting of exhibitions or other communication initiatives “back home”.

 Get in touch first!

-We recommend that those considering applying contact either professor Ton Otto, head of the museum’s Ethnographic Collections, or museum curators Anders Emil Rasmussen (exhibitions), Sophie Hooge Seebach (the ethnographic collections), or Thea Skaanes (the UNESCO collections) to discuss your ideas in advance.
+We recommend that those considering applying contact either Anders Emil Rasmussen, head of the museum’s Ethnographic Collections, or museum curators Sophie Hooge Seebach (the ethnographic collections), or Thea Skaanes (the UNESCO collections) to discuss your ideas in advance.
 Grant holders must agree to enter into further dialogue with Moesgaard Museum staff prior to initiating their activities.